Skip to content

 # user authentication

-# calculate tax in individual mode
+# tax calculation in individual mode

-# calculate tax in batch mode
+# batch mode tax calculation

 # list of simulations

-# Delete a simulation
+# deleting a simulation

 # end of calculation session

-# display the tax calculation view
+# display tax calculation view

-# retrieve data from the tax administration
+# obtaining data from tax authorities

 "get-admindata": GetAdminDataController(),